Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 1. Navigate to the application's details page, by clicking on a specific application from the **Applications** section.

-2. From the **Connections** panel, find a connection that has been rejected, click the context menu and select **Revoke**.
+2. From the **Connections** panel, find a connection that has been rejected, click the context menu, then select **Revoke**.

 The status updates from **Approved** to **Revoked**.

 ## Approve a revoked connection {#approve-revoked-service-connection}

-Revoking access to a connection ends the connections between an application and its associated service.
-This action can be undone.
+Revoking access to a connection ends the connection between an application and its associated service.
+This action _can_ be undone.
 To approve a revoked connection, follow these steps:

 1. Navigate to an application's details page, by clicking on a specific application from the **Applications** section.

-2. From the **Connections** panel, find a connection that has been rejected, and click the context menu and select **Approve**.
+2. From the **Connections** panel, find a connection that has been rejected, click the context menu, then select **Approve**.

 This status updates from **revoked** to **approved**.

 ## Delete connection {#delete-app-connection}

-When an a connection to a service is deleted, if a developer wants to reconnect to the service, they must submit an application registration request.
+When an a connection to a service is deleted, if a developer wants to reconnect to the service, they must submit a new application registration request.
 To delete a connection from an application, follow these steps:

 1. Navigate to the application's details page, by clicking on a specific application from the **Applications** section.

-2. From the **Connections** panel, find the connection that you want to delete, click the context menu, and select **Delete**
+2. From the **Connections** panel, find the connection that you want to delete, click the context menu, then select **Delete**

 The connection will be removed from the applications page.